CONTENT WARNING: contains foul language, juvenile humor, sexual references, and brutal atrocities.

 Qin Shi Huangdi is perhaps the best historical example of man’s hubris embodied in one dude.
 The Warrior King is often revered in retrospect, but many sources claim that he was an abhorrently reprehensible tyrant.
 Although he is well known for uniting the Chinese cultures under a single banner and constructing the Great Wall (of China), he is also well known for being a gigantic douche-canoe with an ego the size of which could be seen from space.

 Ying Zheng was born into the royal house of Qin (pronounced Chin, to which all of China is named) during the Eastern Zhou Dynasty.
 During this time, ‘China’ was divided into several State provinces: Qi, Yan, Zhao, Han, Wei, Chu and Qin.
 Each of these individual nations were like many of the Native American tribes in North America, prior to the barbaric European invasion.
-The rulers of these provinces were referred to as ‘Wangs’ meaning ‘Big Man’, which is absolutely hilarious.
+The rulers of these provinces were referred to as ‘Wangs’ meaning ‘Big Man’, which is absolutely hilarious to my inner 12 year old boy.
 As the Zhou Dynasty crumbled, each of these ‘dukes’ wanted a bigger piece of the pie.

 Enter: Ying Zheng, the Wang of Qin (Chin).
 Sorry, give me a second, I can’t stop laughing.